 Route 66 also recognized as the Will Rogers Highway and known as the Main Street of America or another famous name being the Mother Road, was one of Americas original highways within the U.S. Highway System.
 Route 66 was completed on November 11, 1926—with road signs erected the following year.
 The highway, which grew to be one of the most popular and famous roads in America, originally ran from Chicago, Illinois, through Missouri, Kansas, Oklahoma, Texas, New Mexico, and Arizona before stopping in Santa Monica, California, for a grand total of 2,448 miles (3,940 km).
 It was known in pop culture by both the hit song “(Get Your Kicks on) Route 66” and the Route 66 television show in the 1960s.

 Route 66 is a very popular tourist destination for visitors from all over the world.
-The last stretch of the Mother Road disappeared from “official” maps in 1985 when it was decommissioned as a federal highway.
-Yet the heart of historic Route 66 still beats...read more
+The last stretch of the Mother Road disappeared from "official” maps in 1985 when it was decommissioned as a federal highway.
+Yet the heart of historic Route 66 still beats strong in...read more

 Located in scenic Kingman, AZ, blocks from Route 66, Zuni Village RV Park is the prime spot in the area for an RV campground, featuring one hundred and thirty total level RV sites, including eighteen pull-through sites, all of which feature picnic tables and 30/50 amp hookups.
 Whether you need an overnight, weekly or monthly place to camp, Zuni Village RV Park offers extremely reasonable rates, asking that you even call to compare prices.read more

 Just off of historic Route 66 lies a gem of a desert city known as Kingman AZ.This quaint city is a tourists dream!
 Loaded with delicious restaurants of all kinds, phenomenal shops filled with rare and unique trinkets and merchandise, and tons of incredibly enjoyable...read more